gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 To place our idea of gem5:

-- *models (or *SimObjects*) are the fine-grained objects that are conencted together in Pyton scripts to form a simulation.
+- *models (or *SimObjects*) are the fine-grained objects that are connected together in Python scripts to form a simulation.
-- _components_ are the coarse-grained objects that are connected defined as a set of configured models in Python scripts to form and delivered as part of the Stanard Libraryu
+- *components* are the coarse-grained objects that are connected defined as a set of configured models in Python scripts to form and delivered as part of the Standard Library
-- The standard libary allows users to specify a board and specify the properties of the board by specify the components that are connected to it.
+- The standard library allows users to specify a board and specify the properties of the board by specify the components that are connected to it.
-- The Simulator takes a board and lauches the simulation and gives an api which allows for control of the simulation: specifying the simulation stopping and restarting conditon; replacing components "on the fly"; defining when the simulation is stop and start; etc.
+- The Simulator takes a board and launches the simulation and gives an api which allows for control of the simulation: specifying the simulation stopping and restarting condition; replacing components "on the fly"; defining when the simulation is stop and start; etc.

 See [`src/python/gem5/simulate/simulator.py`](../../gem5/src/python/gem5/simulate/simulator.py) for the Simulator source.